JupiterOne-Archives/docs-old/guides/configure-integrations.md

 There are over a dozen managed integrations available out-of-the-box for turnkey configuration.
 More are added regularly.

-Each integration may have slightly different mechanism for authentication and configuration, as required by the provider.
+Each integration may have a slightly different mechanism for authentication and configuration, as required by the provider.
 For example, the AWS integration uses an IAM Role and Assume Role Trust policies for access.
 Other integrations may use an API key/token, OAuth, or Basic Auth.